 Currently the Equality Act 2010 identifies a person who is planning to undergo, is undergoing, or has undergone gender reassignment as having a separate protected characteristic.
 This definition is not currently wide enough to cover all transgender people with complete certainty.
 There is pressure on the Government to change the law to make this clear, though employers can in practice assume that any kind of discrimination or harassment based on gender identity is likely to be unlawful.

-, published last year, is a useful resource.
+Government Equalities Office: This guidance, published last year, is a useful resource.
 Although it does not cover all the relevant issues in as much detail as could be hoped, it includes links to a range of organisations that can provide help to employers and support to transgender employees.
-Stonewall

 The author thanks members of Mills & Reeve’s LBGT+ forum Spectrum for their help in the preparation of this note.